-b) The importance of the study
+8 b) The importance of the study

-This theoretical study classified activities, transactions, measures and procedures established and adopted or expected to be followed by the corporations unprecedented manner.
-Through classification, CSR in the area of workers' rights has been defined with extreme precision, also, defining the criteria for distinguishing those activities, transactions, measures, and procedures established by the corporations to fulfill their commitment to the workers.
+This theoretical study classified activities, transactions, measures and procedures established and adopted or expected to be followed by the corporations in an unprecedented manner.
+Through this classification, CSR in the area of workers' rights has been defined with extreme precision, also, defining the criteria for distinguishing those activities, transactions, measures, and procedures established by the corporations to fulfill their commitment to the workers.
 This an initiative (classification; defining the criteria for distinguishing) reflects the content of this study.
 And it is through this content that the importance of this study can be deduced and identified in the following points:

-- The content of this study provides a clear and accurate vision of corporate social responsibility in the field of workers' rights.
-As a result, this study will contribute to removing any ambiguity or confusion for all interested parties" whether at the scientific or practical level" on corporate social responsibility in the field of human resources; - To establish a deep understanding of the nature of corporate social responsibility in the field of workers' rights through the characteristics of sub-areas "homogeneous groups of activities, transactions, measures, and procedures" and the criteria for distinguishing proposed in this study; - The content of this study can be used as an indicative guide by corporations in the processes of disclosure comprehensive of their responsibility towards their employees in a manner that achieves the purpose of the disclosure process.
+1) The content of this study provides a clear and accurate vision of corporate social responsibility in the field of workers' rights.
+As a result, this study will contribute to removing any ambiguity or confusion for all interested parties" whether at the scientific or practical level" on corporate social responsibility in the field of human resources; 2) To establish a deep understanding of the nature of corporate social responsibility in the field of workers' rights through the characteristics of sub-areas "homogeneous groups of activities, transactions, measures, and procedures" and the criteria for distinguishing proposed in this study; 3) The content of this study can be used as an indicative guide by corporations in the processes of comprehensive disclosure of their social responsibility towards their employees in a manner that achieves the purpose of the disclosure process.

-c) The methodology of the study
+9 c) The methodology of the study